willrstern/rules-runner/README.md

 var config = {
   "Must be 16 or older if no adult is present": {
-    //if all "tests" in the if statement match,
+    //if ALL "tests" in the if statement match,
     if: {
       "person.age": {
         lessThan: 16